Willyb15/Data-Science-Python/Week2/more_data_structures.md

 TypeError: unhashable type: 'list'
 ```

 The above code attempts to set a list as a key to a dictionary.
-Luckily it throws an error as soon as we try, telling us that it can't hash a list, read: list's aren't immutable.
+Luckily it throws an error as soon as we try, telling us that it can't hash a list (read: list's aren't immutable).

 #### Getting More Out of Dictionaries

 We now know how to make and alter dictionaries and how to use them to store arbitrary key-value pairs; let's talk about how to use them with loops.

 As with lists and tuples, dictionaries are iterables in Python.
 This means that Python knows how to traverse everything that's stored in the collection.
 The way we did this with list was with a `for` loop.
-We will again use the `for` loop with dictionaries, however there are a few changes in how it's implemented because dictionaries are unordered key-value pairs whereas lists are ordered collections of values.
+We will again use the `for` loop with dictionaries, but there are a few changes in how it's implemented, since dictionaries are unordered key-value pairs whereas lists are ordered collections of values.

 Lets revisit how we traverse a list with a `for` loop.
 Consider the following code that only prints the even numbers between 0 and 9.